WenTian1111/WenTian1111.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # Temporarily disabled to ensure stability
+  enabled: true # Temporarily disabled to ensure stability

 latest_posts:
-  enabled: false # Disabled as there are no blog posts yet
+  enabled: true # Disabled as there are no blog posts yet
 ---

 I am an undergraduate student at **Southwest University** (a 211 & Double First-Class university in China), majoring in Animal Science.
 My academic and research interests are heavily focused on mathematical modeling, data analysis, and intelligent systems.